-Contract contingent upon the future conduct of a living person specified event within a fixed time;
+Contract contingent upon the future conduct of a living person

 - Where, the future event on which a contract is contingent is the way in which a person will act at an unspecified time. - In such a case, the event shall be considered to have become impossible when such person does anything which renders it impossible that he should so act within any definite time or otherwise than under further contingencies.